 If you suffer from severe cramps, pack the pain relief medication you typically use at home.
 Don’t forget to pack enough for the entire trip.

 Is it safe to go camping while on your period?

 Yes, it is widely considered safe to go camping or hiking while menstruating.
 Being on your period shouldn’t stop you from pitching a tent and enjoying time in the great outdoors.

 What to do when you have your period while camping?

 Choose your preferred menstrual product, pack your kit, and head outdoors!
 Learning to deal with menstruating while camping takes a bit of practice, but don’t let it hold you back from your outdoor adventures.

-Does having your period when camping attract bears?
+Does having your period attract bears?

 Camping while menstruating does not attract black bears or grizzly bears.
 You should always be cautious when in bear country, but there’s no need to be extra fearful if you’re menstruating.
 If you’re in an area with bears, use unscented products and store anything with a strong odor securely in a bear canister or hang it from a tree.